 Incredible density of game

-Through a combination of good rivers, vegetation and terrain, wildlife are drawn to the Thornybush and Sabi Sand reserves.
+Through a combination of abundant rivers, vegetation and terrain, wildlife are drawn to the Thornybush and Sabi Sand reserves.
 The large numbers of plains game attract predators, which sets the scene for one of nature’s most fascinating battles.
-As our guides and trackers like to say, ‘There’s always something happening out there’.
+As our guides and trackers like to say, ‘There’s always something happening out there.

 World-class guides and trackers

-Our guides and trackers are among the best in the business – their ability to read the signs of nature and predict where the animals will be always astounds our guests.
-They also understand that the more our guests know, the better it gets for them and love to explain how everything in the ecosystem is connected.
+Our guides and trackers are among the best in the business – their ability to read the signs of nature and predict where the Big 5 safari animals will always astound our guests.
+Their teamwork and friendship are vital in working together to seek and find the signs of free-roaming wildlife in the bush.
+They also understand that the more our guests know, the better it gets for them and loves to explain how everything in the ecosystem is connected.